Slideshow: Secrets of Healthy Eating and Portion Control

 That's 1 teaspoon, or 1 serving, of fats and oils.

-- Spray cooking oil in a pan before frying to give it a light coating of oil, instead of pouring in liquid oil.
+Spray cooking oil in a pan before frying, instead of pouring in liquid oil.

-- At a restaurant, dress your salad with vinaigrette instead of a thick, creamy salad dressing.
-Ask for it on the side and spoon it on lightly.
+Dress your salad with light vinaigrette instead of thick, creamy salad dressing.

 A Handful of Chips

 1 ounce = 6 large tortilla chips or 20 potato chips

 That's 2 teaspoons of oil and 150 calories